-After extending a conditional offer of employment, employers are permitted to inquire into an applicant's criminal history, but such inquiries must be limited to only criminal convictions or pending arrests and criminal accusations; inquiries into non-convictions are strictly prohibited.
+After extending a conditional offer of employment, employers are permitted to inquire into an applicant's criminal history, but such inquiries must be limited to only criminal convictions or pending arrests and criminal accusations.
 Int.
 1314-A implements a new restriction that prohibits inquiry into or consideration of violations and non-criminal offenses, such a non-criminal disorderly conduct.
-Additionally, the updated enforcement guidance clarifies that "non-convictions" may include: